infinitegriduu/pAI-token/README.md

 ## Pool Mining

-When mining pAI, miners must pay a small gas fee each time they submit a solution to execute the smart contract's mint() or submitHashPower() function.
-To reduce the gas fee burden on miners, they can choose to join pool mining.
+When mining pAI, miners must pay a small amount of gas for each solution submission to execute the smart contract's mint() or submitHashPower() function.
+To alleviate the gas burden, miners can choose to join a mining pool.

-### Pool Operation Methods
+### Pool Operation

 **Traditional PoW Pools:**

 - Pool submits solutions on behalf of miners and pays gas fees
-- Pool typically takes a small percentage of rewards, the rest goes to miners providing PoW solutions
+- Pools typically charge a small percentage of rewards, with the remainder going to miners providing PoW solutions
-- Since the miner's Ethereum address is included in the proof of work, miners must mine using the pool's Ethereum address
+- Since the miner's Ethereum address is included in the proof of work, miners must use the pool's Ethereum address for mining
-- Pool accepts "partial solutions", miners get "shares" from the pool for solutions that are close to valid but not fully valid
+- Pools accept "partial solutions," miners receive "shares" from the pool for solutions that are close but not fully valid

-**Linear Release Pools:**
+**Linear Vesting Pools:**

-- Pool can submit hash power proofs on behalf of miners
+- Pools can submit hash power proofs on behalf of miners
-- Miners' accumulated hash power belongs to their own address
+- Accumulated hash power belongs to the miner's own address
-- Miners can independently claim vesting rewards
+- Miners can claim vesting rewards independently
-- Reduces individual miners' gas costs
+- Reduces gas costs for individual miners

-This mechanism follows the same methodology as Bitcoin and Ethereum proof-of-work pool mining.
+This mechanism follows the same methodology as Bitcoin and Ethereum Proof of Work pool mining.

 ---